GennadiyVick/fifteen/README.txt

 and double-click the installation

-after installation, you need to install the PyQt5 module to do this in the console enter
+after installation, you need to install the PyQt5 module to do this in the console type:

 python -m pip install pyqt5